intel/tsffs/README.md

 TSFFS is a snapshotting, coverage-guided fuzzer built on the [SIMICS](https://www.intel.com/content/www/us/en/developer/articles/tool/simics-simulator.html) full system simulator.
-TSFFS makes it easy to fuzz and traige crashes on traditionally challenging targets including UEFI applications, bootloaders, BIOS, kernel modules, and device firmware.
+TSFFS makes it easy to fuzz and triage crashes on traditionally challenging targets including UEFI applications, bootloaders, BIOS, kernel modules, and device firmware.
 TSSFS can even fuzz user-space applications on Linux and Windows.
 See the [requirements](./docs/Requirements.md) to find out if TSSFS can fuzz your code.